 - A minimum grade point average of 3.5 or a high school rank in the top 15 percent of their class

 - Permission of the Honors Directors

-In order to remain in good standing in University Honors, a student must maintain a 3.5 GPA.
+In order to remain in good standing in the University Honors Program, a student must maintain a 3.5 GPA.

 Students who would like to participate in Honors in the Major do not have to participate in the University Honors.
 In order to be accepted into Honors in the Major, students must hold a minimum GPA of 3.5 in the major and submit a project proposal.